mattlewis92/angular-calendar/README.md

 ### Does this calendar work with mobile?

 This library is not optimised for mobile.
 Due to the complex nature of a calendar component, it is non trivial to build a calendar that has a great UX on both desktop and mobile.
 It is recommended to build your own calendar component for mobile that has a dedicated UX.
-You may be able to get some degree of mobile support by setting some custom CSS rules for smaller screens and [including hammerjs](http://hammerjs.github.io/) but your mileage may vary.
+You may be able to get some degree of mobile support by setting some custom CSS rules for smaller screens, [including hammerjs](http://hammerjs.github.io/) and using a [custom hammerjs config](https://github.com/mattlewis92/angular-calendar/blob/master/projects/demos/app/hammer-config.ts) to allow scrolling on clickable elements.

 ### How do I use a custom template?